-Edward Burne-Jones (1833-1898), The Legend of the Briar Rose, second series, 1890, Buscot Park
+Edward Burne-Jones (1833-1898), The Legend of the Briar Rose, second series, 1890 Edward Burne-Jones (1833-1898), Briar Wood, 1890, Buscot Park

-- The paintings depict a moment in the story of "Sleeping Beauty", the title of the series coming from the version presented by the Brothers Grimm in their collection of 1812. - It shows the discovery of the sleeping soldiers by a Knight.
-In their slumber they have become completed entwined by the barbed thorns of the Briar rose. - Running beneath each of the major panels is an inscription of a poem by William Morris, under The Briar Wood the inscription reads:

-"The fateful slumber floats and flows

-About the tangle of the rose;

-But lo! the fated hand and heart

-To rend the slumberous curse apart!"

-- Note the work is part of the The Legend of the Briar Rose, second series, 1890, The Briar Wood, The Council Chamber, The Garden Court and The Rose Bower all at Buscot Park in Oxfordshire - In 1890 the second series of The Legend of Briar Rose was exhibited and won the widest admiration. - A long illness stopped Burne-Jones working which resumed with more decorative pieces.
-Ill-health again interrupted the progress of his works, including his last work the vast Arthur in Avalon.
+- The painting depicts the discovery of the sleeping soldiers by a Knight.
+In their slumber they have become completed entwined by the barbed thorns of the Briar rose. - Running beneath each of the major panels is an inscription of a poem by William Morris, under The Briar Wood the inscription reads: - "The fateful slumber floats and flows - About the tangle of the rose; - · But lo! the fated hand and heart - To rend the slumberous curse apart!" - Note the work is part of the The Legend of the Briar Rose, second series, 1890, The Briar Wood, The Council Chamber, The Garden Court and The Rose Bower all at Buscot Park in Oxfordshire - In 1890 the second series of The Legend of Briar Rose was exhibited and won the widest admiration.
+The huge watercolour, The Star of Bethlehem, painted for the

-He was made a baronet in 1894 which annoyed his socialist friends and his wife but was appreciated by his son Philip who had failed his degree at Oxford and was trying to break into high society.

-- The same year he was commissioned to design sets and costumes for the Lyceum Theatre by Henry Irving.
+- corporation of Birmingham, was exhibited in 1891. - The series illustrates the fairy tale 'Sleeping Beauty' and the complete series now hangs at Buscot Park in Berkshire. - A long illness stopped his activity which resumed with more decorative pieces.
+Illhealth again interrupted the progress of his works, including the vast Arthur in Avalon. - He was made a baronet in 1894 which annoyed his socialist friends and his wife but was appreciated by his son Philip who had failed his degree at Oxford and was trying to break into high society.
+The same year he was commissioned to design sets and costumes for the Lyceum Theatre by Henry Irving.
 It was for King Arthur in which Irving and Ellen Terry starred.
 Burne-Jones was disappointed with the result and wrote 'I hate the stage, don't tell-but I do'.
-In the winter following his death a second exhibition of his works was held at the New Gallery, and an exhibition of his drawings (including some of the charmingly humorous sketches made for children) at the Burlington Fine Arts. - The figures in this canvas are almost identical to those in the first version (now at the Museo de Arte de Ponce, Puerto Rico), though the young courtiers on the right now have closed rather than open mouths.
-Burne-Jones could not have been satisfied with the composition, however, and introduced some elaborations to the oil that was finally exhibited at Agnew's and is now at Buscot Park.
+In the winter following his death a second exhibition of his works was held at the New Gallery, and an exhibition of his drawings (including some of the charmingly humorous sketches made for children) at the Burlington Fine Arts Club